Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Experiments on 3D point clouds

 \subsection{Vertex domain localization}

-We start by visualizing the vertex domain behavior of the fundamental matrix $\Zm$ and the basis functions of the GFB.
-We show that although $\Zm$ is (numerically) dense, in practice $\Zm$ is approximately sparse and polynomial filters of $\Zm$ are localized in the vertex domain.
-Using \eqref{eq_inverse_Q} (see Appendix) and since $\rho(A) <1$, we have for any $m \geq 1$
+We start by visualizing the vertex domain behavior of the GFB basis functions, i.e., the columns of the synthesis operator $\Tcb_s$ of a tree structured filter bank (see \autoref{ssec_treeGFB} and \autoref{fig:iterated_fb_1}).
+We compare them to those of spectral domain sampling (SDS) filter banks \cite{sakiyama2019two}, which are close to the proposed GFB in terms of graph properties (see \autoref{tab_relatedwork}).
+We show that although $\Zm$ is (numerically) dense, for point clouds, $\Zm$ is approximately sparse and polynomial filters of $\Zm$ are localized in the vertex domain.